 Buying a motorbike in Vietnam and exploring the beauties of the country sounds like the adventure you'd like to jump on?
 If you think that it's nearly impossible, just stop a bit and continue reading!
 Finding a bike in Vietnam is very easy since the country has around 45 million registered motorcycles on a population of roughly 90 million people!
 It roughly means that every second person has a bike, or better said - every bike serves (at least!) two people!
 How crazy is it, right?

-Don’t get excited too soon, as finding the reliable motorbike that will be your truthful companion around the country can cause few headaches!
+Don’t get excited too soon, as finding the reliable motorbike that will be your true companion around the country can cause few headaches!
 Locals around the city mainly use motorbikes as the mean of transportation as they don’t usually travel long distances, so the bikes are in better condition than your average ‘backpacker’ motorbike.